 How old is an antique?

-An antique is a man-made object that’s over 100 years old.
-Though this is a hot topic among antiques dealers!
+‘The classic interpretation of what makes something an antique is that it has to be at least 100 years old,’ says Antiques Roadshow expert, Theo Burrell.
 As antiques are categorised by their age, new objects become antiques every year.
 Antiques can be items made of any material (glass, ceramic, wood, metal, textile etc) and an item does not need to be of a high value in order to be classed as an antique.

 How to identify an antique

-For many antiques enthusiasts, researching the history and social context of an item is all part of the fun of collecting!
-However, certain items sometimes feature symbols which can help you to identify its place and date of manufacture.
-For example: hallmarks on silver, makers marks on ceramics, tags on furniture or labels on textiles.
+Certain antiques sometimes feature symbols which can help you to identify its place and date of manufacture.
+For example: hallmarks on silver, makers’ marks on ceramics, tags on furniture or labels on textiles.
+Once you know the basics, this can be followed up with your own online research to establish more detail.
 For more specialist information about an antique, we recommend contacting your local auction house or antiques dealer.

 How much are antiques worth?

-Though we all dream of finding a priceless heirloom in the attic, the value of antiques varies greatly.
-The prices of certain antiques can rise and fall according to the vagaries of fashion.
-And while some wear can make a piece charming and tell the story of its journey, a different set of flaws can devalue it completely.
+Though we all dream of finding a priceless heirloom in the attic, the value of antiques varies a lot.
+The prices of certain antiques can rise and fall according to the vagaries of fashion, and while some wear can make a piece charming and tell the story of its journey, a different set of flaws can devalue it completely.
 The benefit of this however, is that whatever your budget, you can find an item or collecting field that suits you!

 Where to buy antiques